logicplace/race-mini-editor/README.md

 Export everything with: `./race_map_editor.py /path/to/race.min x -o dump`

-Currently this exports tilesets, tilemaps, track titles, and some metadata info for the Rookie Cup tracks.
+Currently this exports tilesets, tilemaps, track titles, sound data, AI, and some metadata info for the Rookie Cup tracks.
 You may define more tracks in [tracks.toml](tracks.toml).

 To export spritesheets, use the flag `-sp` somewhere after `x`